- Your baby is rolling over from back to tummy.

 2. You have an escape artist who consistently gets out of the swaddle.

 This may happen from day one or it may happen suddenly.
-When your baby becomes more aware they may no longer like the feeling of being snuggled up so tightly.
+When your baby develops and becomes more aware it's possible they may no longer like the feeling of being snuggled up so tightly.

 3. A baby who normally sleeps soundly isn't anymore.

 Up until this point your baby has probably loved their swaddle.
-They sleep peacefully and clearly enjoy the comfort they closely associate to being in the womb.
+They sleep peacefully, and clearly enjoy the comfort they closely associate with being in the womb.
 Then all of a sudden, your baby starts waking up in fits.
 When you check on them, they may look uncomfortable.
 It's pretty clear they'd much prefer to be out of the swaddle instead of inside it.

 However, if your baby is consistently escaping their swaddle or showing other signs that it's making them restless, you may have to make the transition sooner

 Making a Smooth Transition Out of the Swaddle

 It can be tough to transition a baby out of their swaddle when they've been sleeping through the night.
 Anything that disrupts baby's (and everyone else's) sleep can be stressful.
 Luckily, there are ways to help this inevitable transition to go smoothly with either a slow swaddle transition or a quick transition via the stop swaddling cold turkey method.

 Dreamland Baby offers the perfect swaddle transition solution!
 The Wearable Weighted Blanket utilizes a detachable wing so that your baby can stay safely swaddled during the newborn stage when they still need the extra warmth and security.
 When your baby begins showing signs that it's time to move away from swaddling, you don't need to go off looking for another solution or try to figure out how to stop swaddling.
 You can do 1 of 2 things:

 1. Transition Baby Out of Their Swaddle Slowly